 So you’ve bought a jar of dill pickles, and are adding them to your sandwiches every once in a while.
 And at a certain point you start to wonder: do pickles go bad?

 Or maybe you’ve found a jar of pickles in the refrigerated area, and that caught you off guard.
-You always thought that pickles are shelf stable, but this jar says you should keep it chilled.
-So you’re wondering what’s the deal with that.
+You always thought that pickles are shelf-stable, but this jar says you should keep it chilled.
+Now you’re wondering what’s the deal with that.

 How to Store Pickles